Business Case Results Begin With Cash Flow

-Consider, for instance the Year 2012 incremental value for "New product gross profit."
-The estimated value under the Proposal Scenario is 1,500 and under Business as Usual it is 0.
+Consider, for instance, the Year 2012 incremental value for "New product gross profit."
+For the Proposal Scenario, the value is 1,500, while the value under Business as Usual is 0.
 The incremental value is:

 Δ = 1,500 − 0

 New product cash flow increases 1,500 in 2012.
-A positive number or 0 subtracted from a larger positive number yields a positive number.
+Subtracting a positive number or 0 from a larger positive number yields a positive number.

 Similarly, consider the 2012 incremental value for the cost item "IT support."
-The full value IT support cost is a cash outflow under both scenarios, but the −800 outflow under the Proposal scenario is larger than the −700 outflow under Business as Usual.
+The full-value IT support cost is a cash outflow under both scenarios, but the −800 Proposal Scenario outflow is larger than the Business as Usual outflow of −700.

 Δ = (− 800) − (−700)

-negative number subtracted from a positive negative number yields a
+negative number away from a higher negative number yields a

 Δ = (− 420) − (−510)